 Veneers are very thin shells that are attached to the front part of teeth.
 They are often made of porcelain or composite resin.
-Porcelain veneers are durable and long lasting and do not change colour or stain.
-Generally, porcelain veneers take at least 2 dental visits to apply.
+Porcelain veneers are durable and long-lasting and do not change colour or stain.
+Generally, porcelain veneers take at least two dental visits to apply.

-On your next visit, your dentist removes the temporary veneers and puts a mild chemical on your teeth to make them a little rough.
+On your next visit, we remove the temporary veneers and put a mild chemical on your teeth to make them a little rough.
 This helps the porcelain veneers stick to your teeth better.
 The porcelain veneers are then glued to your teeth one by one, using composite resin cement.

 Not everyone is a good candidate for veneers.
-Here are some reasons why your dentist may suggest treatments other than veneers:
+Here are some reasons why we may suggest treatments other than veneers:

-Just like your natural teeth, your veneered tooth needs to be brushed and flossed daily.
-If the veneers are not fully placed or sealed onto your tooth, stains or cavities can form under the veneer.
+Like your natural teeth, your veneered tooth needs to be brushed and flossed daily.
+Stains or cavities can form under the veneer if they are not fully placed or sealed onto your tooth.
 Once you have veneers, you cannot reverse the treatment because part of your enamel has been removed.
-If a veneer chips or peels off, or if a cavity forms under a veneer, the veneer must be redone.
+If a veneer chips or peels off, or if a cavity forms under a veneer, it must be redone.
 The other option is to put a crown on the tooth.
 Constantly grinding or clenching your teeth may cause your bonding or veneers to chip or break.
 Porcelain veneers and bonded teeth can be chipped if you are not careful when biting or tearing into hard or chewy foods.
-Do not bite hard objects like ice cubes or fingernail.
-Cosmetic dental treatments like bonding or veneers might not be covered by your dental plan.
+Do not bite hard objects like ice cubes or fingernails.
+Your dental plan might not cover cosmetic dental treatments like bonding or veneers.
 You may be responsible for those costs yourself.